 Anna & Anna’s Packaging

-This packaging uses big bold colours and minimalistic design to put the spotlight on the product.
+Anna & Anna’s food packaging design uses big bold colours and minimalistic design to put the spotlight on the product.
 But it has a hidden secret as well…

 The simple shapes behind the photo of the product, look like a nice touch of colour alongside the main colour.
 But they are also an infographic, showing you exactly what ingredients are in the product.
 With the colour explanation on the side you get to see exactly what and how much of it is in your food.
 A unique way of visualising a normally small and standard bit of information that is normally an after thought on packaging.